 You’re in the market for a new home so you’ve pulled up to a house that’s for sale, but you’ve barely made it past the sidewalk when suddenly you realize you don’t really know much about houses.
 What should I be looking for when buying a house?
 What if this place needs costly repairs and I’m getting a bad deal?
 What if I miss some damage in a place I didn’t think to check?
 How can I tell if everything’s in good condition or if major home improvement projects are necessary?
 Buying Without Home Improvement

 It’s important that you come in with an idea of what you need to look at and what the potential trouble areas might be.
-Here are some key things to look for when judging the value of a new home.
+Here is a home buying checklist of some key things to look for when judging the value of a new home.

 Of course you want to keep your bills low, and you want to live in comfort.
 A well-insulated home will help ensure both of these needs are met.
 Before you buy, you should check to make sure that the heating ducts, attic, and water pipes have proper insulation—otherwise, your heating and cooling systems will have to work overtime to compensate, and you’ll be hemorrhaging cash in your utility bills each month.
 This also puts unneeded strain on those systems, and the added wear and tear could result in them breaking down and needing to be replaced sooner.
 These are very expensive to replace, so you’ll want to check them out the furnace and cooling system to make surethey’re in working order, and the insulation so that you know they’ll stay that way.